About | Melissa Hullman

 Melissa Hullman

-Melissa Hullman's teaching career features appointments to the violin and viola faculty of the Peabody Preparatory and the Performing Arts and Medicine faculty of the Peabody Conservatory; masterclasses and presentations in the US and abroad, including sessions for the American String Teacher's Association National Conference, Baltimore Symphony Orchestra, Sphinx Organization, and the Peabody Institute of the Johns Hopkins University; and teacher trainings in Peru and Colombia.
-Her pre-college and collegiate-level students have garnered top prizes at national and international competitions, studying at the Juilliard School, Yale School of Music, Cleveland Institute, Oberlin Conservatory, and the Peabody Conservatory, among others.
+Melissa Hullman's teaching career features appointments to the full-time violin faculty and viola faculty of the Peabody Preparatory, and the Performing Arts and Medicine faculty of the Peabody Conservatory; and masterclasses, teacher trainings, and presentations in the US and abroad, including sessions for the American String Teacher's Association National Conference, Baltimore Symphony Orchestra, Sphinx Organization, and the Peabody Institute of the Johns Hopkins University.
+Her pre-college and college-level students have garnered top prizes at national and international competitions, studying at the Juilliard School, Yale School of Music, Cleveland Institute, Oberlin Conservatory, and the Peabody Conservatory, among others.

 Recognized for her work as a specialist in musicians' injury prevention, musicians' movement retraining, and peak performance, Melissa Hullman has worked with members of major symphony orchestras, faculty at conservatories across the US, and pre-professionals preparing for competitions and auditions, hailing from The Juilliard School, Kennedy Center Opera Orchestra, New England Conservatory, Baltimore Symphony Orchestra, Oberlin Conservatory of Music, Sphinx Virtuosi, Peabody Conservatory, "The President's Own" United States Marine Band, Eastman School of Music, Sphinx Symphony, The University of Michigan, Boston Philharmonic, National Conservatory of Colombia, Bogota Philharmonic, National Symphony Orchestra of Colombia, Soulful Symphony, Music Institute of Chicago, Boston University, and Ithaca College, and others.